asciiscry3r/mksscryertower.quest/content/category/Self_protection_and_Home_power_grid.rst

 11. Magnetic field radiate form shield on window when petal of the directional diagram looking at the side of the house.
 12. Mind machine/rTMS for offense from PC central processor by manipulation of power signal parameters.

-We must use ferrit filter for sound and other types of signal wires, but this very situationally.
+We must use ferrit filter for sound and other type of signal wire, but this very situationally - some devices already have filters on input or output.

 Related science work: https://www.academia.edu/37849621/ELF_SIGNALS_FROM_THE_POWER_GRID_Possible_Use_for_Detecting_Natural_Phenomena

-I try to create low-pass and high-pass filters for powering my appartment and PC, Routers etc trought them, coil with ferrit core:
+I try to create low-pass and high-pass filters for powering my appartment and PC, Routers etc trought them, coil with ferrit core, after attack on coil I decide to change my sheme:

 Tests: